reqlabs/gwu/README.md

 # Gwu
 Gwu (Generic/Go Web Utility, pronounced "guu-uuh") is a simple web utility for GoLang, designed with generics (Go >=1.18).
 Gwu is utility-like: simple, concise, and helpful.
-Most importantly, Gwu is **std-compliant**.
+Most importantly, Gwu is **std-compliant** and with **0 dependencies**.

 Gwu does not bloat your project or enforce any framework on you.
 Instead, it provides simple functionality that helps you focus on important parts and reduce boilerplate code.